Futurama: Voice actors

-Futurama had eight main cast members.
+Futurama has eight main cast members.
 Billy West performed the voices of Philip J. Fry, Professor Farnsworth, Doctor Zoidberg, Zapp Brannigan, and many other incidental characters.
 West auditioned for "just about every part", landing the roles of the Professor and Doctor Zoidberg.
 Although West read for Fry, his friend Charlie Schlatter was initially given the role.
 Due to a casting change, West was called back to audition again and was given the role.
 West claims that the voice of Fry is deliberately modeled on his own, so as to make it difficult for another person to replicate the voice.
 Doctor Zoidberg's voice was based on Lou Jacobi and George Jessel.
 The character of Zapp Brannigan was originally created for and intended to be performed by Phil Hartman.
 Hartman insisted on auditioning for the role, and "just nailed it" according to Groening.
 Due to Hartman's death, West was given the role.
 West states that his version of Zapp Brannigan was an imitation of Hartman and also "modeled after a couple of big dumb announcers I knew".

 Katey Sagal voiced Leela, and is the only member of the main cast to voice only one character.
 The role of Leela was originally assigned to Nicole Sullivan.
 In an interview in June 2010, Sagal remarked that she did not know that another person was to originally voice Leela until many years after the show first began.

 John DiMaggio performed the voice of the robot Bender Bending Rodríguez and other, more minor, characters.
 Bender was the most difficult character to cast, as the show's creators had not decided what a robot should sound like.
 DiMaggio originally auditioned for the role of Professor Farnsworth, using the voice he uses to perform Bender, and also auditioned for Bender using a different voice.
 DiMaggio described Bender's voice as a combination of a sloppy drunk, Slim Pickens and a character his college friend created named "Charlie the sausage-lover".

 Phil LaMarr voices Hermes Conrad, his son Dwight, Ethan Bubblegum Tate, and Reverend Preacherbot.
 Lauren Tom voices Amy Wong, and Tress MacNeille voices Mom and various other characters.
 Maurice LaMarche voices Kif Kroker and several supporting characters.
 LaMarche won the Emmy Award for Outstanding Voice-Over Performance in 2011 for his performances as Lrrr and Orson Welles in the episode "Lrrreconcilable Ndndifferences".
 David Herman voiced Scruffy and various supporting characters.
 During seasons 1–4, LaMarche is billed as supporting cast and Tom, LaMarr and Herman billed as guest stars, despite appearing in most episodes.
 LaMarche was promoted to main cast and Tom, LaMarr and Herman to supporting cast in season 5, and promoted again to main cast in season 6.